fusepoolP3/p3-literal-extraction-transformer/README.md

 The command line tool provides the following configuration parameters:

     usage: java -Xmx{size} -jar {jar-name} [options]
-    Literal Extraction Transformer:
+    Literal Extracttion Transformer:

      -h,--help                display this help and exit
-         -P, -p, --Port, --port <arg>  the port for the Any23 transformer (default:
+     -P,--Port <arg>          the port for the literal extraction transformer (default: 8305)
-                                       8305)
+     -p,--port <arg>          the port for the literal extraction transformer (default: 8305)
      -t,--thread-pool <arg>   The number of threads usedto process requests (default: 10).
     provided by Fusepool P3

 ### Memory Requirements

 The Transformer holds the parsed dataset in an in-memory graph until processing is completed.
-After completion the data as serialized to a temporary file and kept their for the user to request them.
+After completion the data as serialized to a temporary file and kept there for the user to request them.
 The transformer itself only needs a very little memory so the maximum assigned memory only depends on the number and the size of parsed datasets.

 Usage:
 -----

-As the Literal Extraction transformer implements the [Fusepool Transfomer API] (https://github.com/fusepoolP3/overall-architecture/blob/master/transformer-api.md) communication is expected as specified by the Fusepool.
+As the Literal Extraction transformer implements the [Fusepool Transfomer API] (https://github.com/fusepoolP3/overall-architecture/blob/master/transformer-api.md) communication is expected to follow this specification.

 ### Supported Input/Output Formats

 The capabilities of a transformer can be requested by a simple GET request at the base URI.
-The following listing shows the response of the Literal Extraction Transformer running at localhost at port `8305`
+The following listing shows the response of the Literal Extraction Transformer running at localhost at port 8305:

     curl http://localhost:8305/